tinkersaur/AvsAvrLibs/AvrScheduler/docs/010_readme.txt

 - Task structure no longer needs overrun member.
 - remove dead code in ISR(COMPA)
+- in schedule_task(), check if the current position of the task is good, and no reshuffling required.
 - Think about a good way to report an error.
 Right now macro error() reports an error to a serial port.
 - Add a function that reports how much time we got before the next task.
 - see how servo library is implemented.
 Per documentation it is